pombase/website/src/docs/documentation/gene-page-phenotypes.md

 2. Allele details, including a name (if one is used in the literature) and description (where known).
 Diploid genotypes specify both alleles for the locus, and are shown in bold.
-Mouse over the allele name to show the allele type, which indicates whether partial deletions or altered residues refer to amino acids or nucleotides, and expression level.
+Mouse over the allele symbol to show the allele type, which indicates whether partial deletions or altered residues refer to amino acids or nucleotides, and expression level.
 If you can provide a description for any allele shown as "unknown", please [contact the